mattantseng-0/mattantseng-0.github.io/_posts/projects/2026-01-01-desk-lamp-assembly-instructions.md

 The following document lists the assembly instructions for a desk lamp.
 The lamp design can be printed on a mini-sized printer (180x180x180) and was created to use a recycled lamp socket.

+Step files for this project can be found: https://www.printables.com/model/1413544-desk-lamp-for-mini-printers

 <img src="../../images/project_images/hexagon_desk_lamp/Screenshot 2025-12-31 at 08.26.00.png" alt="Exploded View of Lamp" width="100%"/>

 ## Parts & Printing Quantities